 Whilst we remain of the view that employers with good HR practices should have little to fear, there is realistically no way to prevent an employee or former employee who is determined to do so from issuing a claim.

 Whilst employers often seek to defend such claims without representation in order to minimise costs, this can actually result in more costly consequences, particularly if the claim is successful and compensation is awarded.
 Although costs orders are not automatically made in favour of the successful party in the Employment Tribunal, an order may be made where the claim or defence has no reasonable prospect of success, or where a party acts vexatiously, abusively, disruptively, or otherwise unreasonably in bringing or conducting the proceedings.

-Lack of familiarity with Tribunal process could therefore result in conduct which could be considered unreasonable at the very least, which could leave employers having to pay the employee or former employee any legal costs the individual has incurred, as well as any compensation awarded.
+Lack of familiarity with the Tribunal process could therefore result in conduct that could be considered unreasonable at the very least, which could leave employers having to pay the employee or former employee any legal costs the individual has incurred, as well as any compensation, awarded.
 This could have serious financial consequences for small businesses.
-In addition, prompt advice may assist employers in assessing the value and prospects of a claim against them, which could enable a commercial settlement to be reached at an early stage, which could actually be a more cost effective solution.
+In addition, prompt advice may assist employers in assessing the value and prospects of a claim against them, which could enable a commercial settlement to be reached at an early stage, which could actually be a more cost-effective solution.

 Contact Employment Solicitor Dionne Dury at email@example.com or on 01603 660 811.